Landlord rent increases should be part of the tenancy agreement. As a rule it states how and when the landlord will review the rent.

 VOA will review the rent every 2 years if you ask them to.
 They may perform this earlier if something affects the value, to keep the rent fair.
 But, beware that your rent may increase or decrease after a VOA rent review.

-You can download and then fill in a fair rent form to have your rent reviewed.
+You can download and then fill in fair rent forms used for registering and cancelling registered rents and to have your rent reviewed.
 Mail the completed form to the Valuation Office Agency Network Support Office.

 VOA Network Support Office